 Creating "shade" inside your building using radiant barrier

 How do we put a non-conditioned building "in the shade” to block the radiant heat?
 Well, it's pretty simple - use radiant barrier!
 A radiant barrier will reflect the radiant heat away from the building.
 Did you know the 99% pure aluminum surface on all BlueTex™ products is, in fact, a radiant barrier!
+The foil layer will REFLECT 97% of radiant heat that hits it.

 Radiant heat is the INVISIBLE part of the light spectrum.
-So this means even though you don't see the light, you can feel the heat.
+So this means even though you don't see the light, you can FEEL THE HEAT!
 Here's an example: if you put your hand near the inside wall or roofline of a metal building that sits in direct sunlight, you will feel the radiant heat on the inside of the building, even though the actual sunlight isn't in the building.
 All you have to do is get the reflective foil insulation somewhere between you/the inside of the building and the exterior metal and just like that, you are “in the shade” (from the radiant heat).
 Remember it’s not the light that makes the building hot, rather it’s the infrared radiation or radiant heat that makes the inside of the building hot.

 The only requirement for this set up to work is that you MUST keep an airspace on one side of the foil, this is most often going to naturally occur between the exterior metal and the foil layer.
 This airspace is critical to the product working - the heat must radiate (or emit) from the metal, across the air gap, in order for it to be reflected (by the foil layer).